dewslyse/trekker-back-end/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Final Capstone - Trekker
+# Trekker app
-> This is a Rails back-end for our Final Capstone project.
+> This is a Ruby on Rails back-end for our Final Capstone project.

 🔗 **[Link to Front-end React app](https://github.com/dewslyse/trekker-front-end)** 🖼